torstein-vik/zeta-types/README.md

  5. Type "ghci *.hs" to compile and load the haskell modules
  6. Type ":load TannakianSymbols" to load the TannakianSymbols module (or any other for that matter)

+#### Note:

+It is probable that during these stages of early development, some modules might not compile, especially LocalZetaTypes.
+The other modules however are still uasable, and ghci will tell you which.

 ## Contributors
 _Ask me ([torsteinv64@gmail.com](torsteinv64@gmail.com)) to add you here if you contribute to this project_
 * Torstein Vik, Everything